-A summary of the work of the Committee during the financial year is set out in the Audit Committee report on pages 31 to 32 of this Annual Report.
+A summary of the work of the Committee during the financial year is set out in the Audit Committee report on pages 32 and 33 of this Annual Report.
 The Terms of Reference of the Audit Committee is available on the Company's website.